Early modern period

-Definition
+History of the concept

-The early modern period is a subdivision of the most recent of the three major periods of European history: antiquity, the Middle Ages and the modern period.
-The term "early modern" was first proposed by medieval historian Lynn Thorndike in his 1926 work A Short History of Civilization as a broader alternative to the Renaissance.
+The concept of the early modern period originated in the study of European history, which since the time of Petrarch and other Renaissance humanists has traditionally been divided into three periods: ancient, medieval, and modern.
+The term early modern was occasionally used by historians in the early 20th century (the first known usage dates to 1895), but the vast majority of these instances use the term merely to refer to the early centuries of the modern period, not to denote a distinct period with defining features.
+The term early modern was first proposed to denote a distinct period of European history by medieval historian Lynn Thorndike.
+In his 1926 work A Short History of Civilization, Thorndike proposed the periodization as a broader alternative to the Renaissance.
 It was first picked up within the field of economic history during the 1940s and 1950s and gradually spread to other historians in the following decades and became widely known among scholars during the 1990s.
+It was more popular among historians in North America than in Europe, where, according to Jerry H. Bentley, "Strong traditions of national historiography discouraged […] scholars from efforts to explore a larger European past".